jadebarclay/digitaltools/README.md

 {% capture aboutworkshop %}

-## Topic and aims

-Digital tools for research life
+## Digital tools for research life

+This is the tutorial template for the workshop.
+The workshop site is here: https://jadebarclay.github.io/digitaltools/

 Once you have completed this workshop you should be able to: